rkchauhan/Laravel-Server-Requirements-Checker/README.md

-# Laravel-Server-Requirements-Checker
+# Laravel Server Requirements Checker
-Laravel Server Requirements Checker
+Check if your server meets all the requirements to run the specific Laravel version.